What Is A Private Adoption?

 If the birth father resides outside the state of Idaho and his identity or location is unknown, it may be necessary to give the birth father notice by publication in the city of the birth father’s last known address.

 The adoptive couple must obtain a home study, also referred to as a pre-placement report, prior to having a child placed in their care.
 The couple provides biographical, financial, and medical information.
 A caseworker, authorized by the court, then prepares a report which is filed with the court.
 After the child is placed in the home, the caseworker again meets with the adoptive couple and child.
 A post-placement report is then filed at the time the adoption is finalized.
+Please see Home Study Providers to view home study providers in your area (Washington state and Northern Idaho).

 The legal fees for a private adoption vary.
 Fixed fee and hourly rates are available.
 Attorney fees to facilitate a private adoption are significantly lower than an agency fee.